pollen-robotics/reachy2-docs/content/vr/getting-started/connect.md

 Create a new robot entry in the menu with the IP address you previously found.

+> Note that you must select the input fields with your VR beam and fill them in using your computer keyboard.

 Once the robot is created, select it and click on "**Connect**".
 You should then arrive in the *transition room* of the application.